 What Is the Job Demand for Emergency Medical Technician / Paramedic?

-At present there are some 241,000 individuals employed as EMTs and Paramedics (May 2015 data).
-Job demand between 2014 and 2024 is likely to grow in the region of 24%.
-This is much faster than average and much higher than the sum total of all occupations.
-With more cars on the roads we expect accident rate to grow in line with projections.
-As the economy picks up, more workplace accidents are expected (especially in construction and heavy industry).
-The population is aging which means greater medical care for an aging population.
+As of May 2020, there were about 261,000 EMT and paramedic jobs in the U.S. Job demand between 2020 and 2030 is expected to grow by 11 percent - much faster than average and much higher than the sum total of all occupations.
+With more cars on the roads, we expect accident rate to grow in line with projections.* The population is aging which means greater medical care for an aging population.
 There will always be demand for EMTs and Paramedics to attend the sites of natural disasters.

 What Are the Education Requirements to Become an Emergency Medical Technician / Paramedic?